anggayudap/ubp-activity-mahasiswa/README.md

     composer install

+Install all the JS dependencies using npm

+    npm install

+Then compile it

+    npm run dev

 Copy the example env file and make the required configuration changes in the .env file.
 Then setup your DB configuration inside.

     cp .env.example .env